google/WebFundamentals/Pending/src/content/en/fundamentals/engage-and-retain/web-app-manifest/set-the-launch-style.md

   <figcaption>Manifest Display Options</figcaption>
 </figure>

-## Specify the Initial Orientation of the Page
+## Specify the initial orientation of the page

 You can enforce a specific orientation, which is advantageous for use cases that work in only one orientation, like games for example.
 Use this